All right, Hour 2, Sean Hannity Show, toll-free, 800-941-SHAWN.

 That's such a good point.

-But I just also want to, Sean, really quickly, you did a really beautiful tribute too.
+But I just also want to, Sean, really quickly, you did a really beautiful tribute, too.

 I know you won't play it because you hate doing that.

-Um, but that's also on handity.com.
+But that's also on HandyD.com.

-And I want to shout out John Kahn, who works at the top of the helm over there at Breitbart, keeping the messaging and the work alive too.
+And I want to shout out John Kahn, who works at the top of the helm over there at Breitbart, keeping the messaging and the work alive, too.

-They're just they're doing great work.
+They're doing great work.

-They've always been friends of ours, so shout out to them for keeping it going.
+So shout out to them for keeping it going.

 And Joel, we love Joel Pollock.

-He's by the way, Joel Pollock is smart as hell.
+By the way, Joel Pollock is smart as hell.

-And right now he's in South Africa putting pictures up on Instagram of all the beautiful sunsets.
+Right now, he's in South Africa putting pictures up on Instagram of all the beautiful sunsets.

 I'm like, hello, what are you doing?

-He's historical.
+He's hysterical.

-Um, anyway, uh, we miss you, Andrew.
+Anyway, we miss you, Andrew.

 Godspeed.

-And just the nature of life, right?
+And it's just the nature of life, right?

 The circle of life.

-If you want to be a part of the program.
+Sean, if you want to be a part of the program.

 All right, let's get back to our phones here.

-Uh, let's say hi to Frank.
+Let's say hi to Frank.

 He's in New York.